My Constitution of Writes

 We’re in a bizarre transitional phase of humanity.
 We once used our bodies for travel and our minds for learning.
 In the future, we’ll surely use technology for both.
 Right now, we’re leaving our bodies and minds behind and learning to depend on technology.
 We’re not there yet, but we’re coming in hot.
 I believe we’ll experience an intense crash landing.

 Through this transition, the things that make us human are being sucked out of us, individually and as a species.
 For example, we don’t use our legs to get us from point A to B anymore–we use cars.
-That’s all right because with the extra time this advancement allows us, we can squeeze in some exercise to make sure our bodies still function properly.
+That’s all right because with the extra time this advancement allowed, we squeezed in some exercise to ensure our bodies still function properly.
 Thus, we replaced travel with exercise.
 But when we realized we could survive without exercise, no matter how sluggishly, we replaced exercise, and the remaining free time vehicle transportation provides, with other things, particularly entertainment.

 A less obvious advancement I consider far more significant, is recorded knowledge.
 Human beings began writing to record what they learned and keep a record of our history.
 We’ve come a long way since drawing on cave walls, with papyri then books, and now vast libraries of knowledge right in our pockets.
 There’s almost nothing we can’t “learn” in a matter of seconds.
 When used in a healthy way, recorded knowledge is an amazing tool.
-But I don’t think we’ve used it in a healthy way.
-Not for a long time anyway.
+But I don’t think we’ve used it in a healthy way for some time now.

 So what is this special ability?